-- The prevalence of COVID-19 cases in Gabon has steadily decreased, and the government has loosened restrictions.
-On January 30, land borders were closed except for government-approved crossings.
+- On January 30, land borders were closed except for government-approved crossings.
 On June 14, the government changed the curfew hours to 21:00 to 05:00 for those who are not vaccinated.

 - Anyone who is vaccinated is not subject to the curfew, though they must furnish proof of vaccination.

 - Churches and indoor dining are currently open at a maximum occupancy of 30 people.
 Fines for exceeding the 30-person limit on gatherings will range from 100,000 to 5,000,000 FCFA.

 - The wearing of facemasks is obligatory in all public spaces, to include riding or driving in a vehicle with two or more persons inside.
 If driving alone, the driver is required to have a facemask to be used immediately upon exiting the vehicle.
 Fines for not wearing a facemask will range from 25,000 to 200,000 FCFA.